On This Day in History: August 18

 - A massive power blackout hits the Indonesian island of Java, affecting almost 100 million people, one of the largest and most widespread power outages in history.

-- One year old Zachary Turner is murdered in Newfoundland by his mother who was awarded custody despite facing trial for the murder of Zachary's father.
-The case led to reform of Canada's bail laws.
+- One-year-old Zachary Turner is murdered in Newfoundland by his mother, who was awarded custody despite facing trial for the murder of Zachary's father.
+The case was documented in the film Dear Zachary and led to reform of Canada's bail laws.

 - Leading presidential hopeful Luis Carlos Galán is assassinated near Bogotá in Colombia.